Ninja-Squad/ninja-squad.github.com/_posts/2016-03-22-ninja-tips-3-angular-validation-hidden-vs-bootstrap-help-block-english.md

 ---

-Like everybody, you code enterprise software for a living (because everybody know you can't earn your life by building videogames).
+Like everybody, you code enterprise software for a living (because everybody know you can't make a living by building videogames).
-And as you're not very good at front design, you enjoy using CSS frameworks like [Bootstrap](http://getbootstrap.com/), providing best practices for free, and a nice design without thinking about it.
+And as you're not very good at designing web pages, you enjoy using CSS frameworks like [Bootstrap](http://getbootstrap.com/), providing best practices for free, and a nice design without thinking about it.
 Alright, your websites are not very original (some say *Bootstrap is the new ugly*),